8power/ublox-bluetooth/README.md

 * `TestGetVersion` configures the bluetooth environment, connects to the sensor defined by `TestDeviceMAC` (which needs to be defined), and then gets the Sensor's software, hardware and release version information.
 * `TestConfiguration` configures the bluetooth environment, connects to the sensor defined by `TestDeviceMAC` (which needs to be defined), reads the sensor's config, makes a change to the config and writes it back to the sensor.

+### dangerous_test.go

+* `TestSettingDTRAction` opens a connection to Ublox then sets the DTR behaviour to 4 (as defined in ublox-at-commands), it then performs different resets.
+* `TestRebootRecorder` shows the issuing of the command to reboot the Bluetooth connected sensor.
+* `TestErase` demonstrates the `EraseRecorder` command to instruct the Bluetooth connected sensor.
+You will need to change the device MAC to suit your equipment.

 ### restart_test.go

 Exercises the various restart methods supported by the library.